Cornell has an open-admissions policy for Summer Session that is independent of admission to the fall and spring academic terms.

 - a graduate student

 - a student interested in independent study

 - a Cornell employee

 - a student needing to make up an incomplete

 - someone interested in auditing a course

-If you're not certain where you fit in, please contact us and we'll be happy to help you figure it out.
+If you're not certain where you fit in, please contact us and we'll be happy to help you.

 Before downloading and submitting these forms, please read the information linked above to be sure you follow the correct enrollment procedures.

 To protect your information, do not fax or e-mail forms containing your Social Security Number and/or date of birth.
 Instead, we recommend you submit forms containing this information in person or via postal mail.